RitikRatnawat/InternAcademy/Task 1 - Instagram Automation Tool/Readme.md

 ![alt text](https://github.com/RitikRatnawat/Intern_Academy/blob/fadac8dca99331cf8f7b7588c2ba4691345d88a3/Task%201%20-%20Instagram%20Automation%20Tool/InstaAutoBot/title.png)

-<br><br>There are many social platforms where one can share their posts and view others posts.
+<br>There are many social platforms where one can share their posts and view others posts.
 A user used to perform some common activities like liking, sharing and commenting on a post or following some other users.
-But sometimes, it becomes boring and repetitive so we made a project on python through which you can automate these processes.
+But sometimes, it becomes boring and repetitive so we made a project on python through which you can automate these processes.<br>

 ![alt text](https://github.com/RitikRatnawat/Intern_Academy/blob/87d0117e32e3abc3cb7a528d87d36512137fd13d/Task%201%20-%20Instagram%20Automation%20Tool/InstaAutoBot/Screenshots/Login.png)